ChristianLagares/Aquila-LCS/README.md

 - `UPSCALE`: Determines the upscaling factor for additional flow fields between every real field.
 Setting this to `1` avoids upscaling.
 - `FLOWFIELDS`: If a dynamic FTLE is required, set this to the desired number of FTLEs.
 - `SKIP`: If skipping underlying flow fields is needed, adjust this number.
 - `CONFIGS`: This allows for a list of refinement values along x, y, z directions.
-For example, `(8, 8, 3)` indicates 415.8M particles.
+For example, `(8, 8, 3)` indicates a refinement of `8x` along the streamwise and wall-normal directions and `3x` along the spanwise direction.
 - `BASE_DIR`: The base directory where the data is located.
 - `CASE_NAME`: Name of the case being processed.
 - `MACH_MOD`: Machine model or identifier.